andreatramacere/jetset/doc/user_guide/model_fit_1/Jet_example_model_fit.rst

 Now we build a ``lsb`` model minimizer and run the fit method

 .. note::
-   starting from version 1.2.0 the `fit` method allows to repeat the fit process, setting the parameter `repeat`.
-This will provide a better fit convergence. setting `repeat=3` the fit process will be repeated 3 times
+   starting from version 1.1.2 the `fit` method allows to repeat the fit process, setting the parameter `repeat`.
+This will provide a better fit convergence.
+   Setting `repeat=3` the fit process will be repeated 3 times

 .. code:: ipython3

     model_minimizer_lsb=ModelMinimizer('lsb')
-    best_fit_lsb=model_minimizer_lsb.fit(fit_model_lsb,sed_data,1E11,1E29,fitname='SSC-best-fit-minuit',repeat=3)
+    best_fit_lsb=model_minimizer_lsb.fit(fit_model_lsb,
+                                         sed_data,
+                                         1E11,
+                                         1E29,
+                                         fitname='SSC-best-fit-minuit',
+                                         repeat=3)